estebanrfp/dProp/README.md

       * Navigate to `http://localhost:3000`.
 4.  **Experience the Flow**:
       * **Register**: Create a Digital Identity and protect it with a Passkey.
-      * **Publish**: Post a new property (automatically signed and owner-stamped).
+      * **Publish**: Post a new property.
+      * **Dark Mode**: Toggle the moon/sun icon in the navbar to switch themes.
+      * **Collaborate**:
-      * **Simulate P2P**: Open a second browser window (Incognito or a different browser).
-Log in as a different user.
+        1. Open a second browser (Incognito).
+Log in as User B. Copy User B's address.
+        2. As Owner (User A), click the "Share" (User+) icon on your property.
+Paste User B's address.
+        3. User B will instantly see "Edit" and "Status" controls appear on that property.
-      * **Real-time Test**: On the first window, change a property status to "Sold".
-Watch it update instantly on the second window.
+      * **Real-time Edit**: Have User B change the price or status to "Sold".
+Watch it update instantly on User A's screen.

 ## Project Structure

   - `index.html`: This is a **single-file application**.
 It contains:
       - HTML Structure (Layout, Modals, Cards).
-      - Tailwind Classes (Styling).
+      - Tailwind Classes (Styling & Dark Mode config).
-      - Application Logic (GenosDB initialization, Auth flow, Map rendering, and Reactive listeners).
+      - Application Logic (GenosDB initialization, Auth flow, ACL sharing logic, Map rendering, and Reactive listeners).

 ## Demo

 [dProp Demo](https://estebanrfp.github.io/dProp/) Powered by [GenosDB (GDB)](https://github.com/estebanrfp/gdb)

 ## License